Get your automotive data ad-free: become a premium member today!

 A Guide to Ruin a Successful Brand

 On the other hand, an example of a failed shift is Jeep.
 In 2018, the Jeep Gladiator was launched, full of promise and representing the first time the brand had offered a pickup truck in 25 years.
 Its initial sales were impressive, recording the highest sales in 2020 amidst a pandemic that brought the world to a standstill but that didn’t last long.
 In 2021, after the PSA Group bought Fiat Chrysler to form Stellantis, the focus was on cash cows, shocking Jeep fans as the prices started going up.
-Sales of Gladiator have dropped drastically in line with wider market trends affecting Jeep, with U.S. sales for this particular car brand now standing 36% lower than before COVID-19.
+Sales of Gladiator have dropped drastically in line with wider market trends affecting Jeep, with U.S. sales for this particular car brand now standing 36% lower than before the pandemic.

 Stellantis’ average U.S. vehicle price reached $55,000 in Q3 2023, the industry’s second highest, outpacing its typical buyers’ budgets.
 This imbalance and poor product management have led to losses of existing and potential customers and strained ties with dealers, personnel, and end consumers.
 Stellantis faces mounting backlash, including layoffs, labor unrest, and public criticism, reflecting deeper issues across its brands as it grapples with changing market demands and internal missteps.